2. Setting up Fastly IO

 Verifying that Fastly IO is working

-We've enabled shielding and added the required header and condition for Fastly IO.
-Now we can check to see if Fastly IO is working for our service:
+Now that we've enabled Fastly IO, we can check to see if Fastly IO is working for our service:

 $ curl -sI "https://io.tacolabs.com/assets/tacos.jpeg?width=200"